 The boundaries for all of the centres listed within the hierarchy are defined on the Policies Map.
 These designations will be supported by development management policies to guide decisions on individual planning applications.

-Main town centre uses will be subject to the NPPF.
+Main town centre uses will be subject to the sequential and impact tests set out in the NPPF.

 New Retail Development